Rapidly rotating hot nuclear and hypernuclear compact stars: integral parameters and universal relations: Static and rapidly rotating stars

 \subsection{Equations of state}

 In this work, we use the EoS set for nuclear and hypernuclear matter given previously in Ref.~\cite{Tsiopelas2024EPJA}.
 There, a value of $\Qsat \ge 400$MeV was shown to be required to support hypernuclear compact stars with masses exceeding the well-established lower bound of $\sim 2 M_{\odot}$, as inferred from the mass measurement of PSR J0740+6620~\cite{NANOGrav:2019,Fonseca:2021}.
 Accordingly, throughout this work we fix ${\rm min}\,\Qsat = 400$~MeV to its minimum value required to produce a two-solar mass compact star with hyperons.
 As in Ref.~\cite{Tsiopelas2024EPJA}, we consider three representative values of the symmetry energy slope parameter: $L_{\rm sym} = 30$, 50, and 70~MeV.
+Table \ref{tab:1} lists the parameters of the CDFs used in this work, evaluated at saturation density.
 The corresponding EoS are shown in Fig.~\ref{fig:EoSplots_fixed_sYe}.

 It is seen that high-density asymptotics of the EoS, which is controlled by $\Qsat$, is identical separately for nucleonic and hyperonic models.
 The hyperonic EoS is much softer due to the onset of additional degrees of freedom.
 The variations of the symmetry energy through $L_{\rm sym}$ are seen to affect the behavior of the EoS close to saturation density; the EoS models with smaller $L_{\rm sym}$ are softer.
 Furthermore, while the low-density asymptotics of all EoS are the same, the onset of hyperons manifests itself in softening of the EoS, which is more pronounced the smaller $L_{\rm sym}$ is.
 These variations are best seen in the case of $Y_e= 0.1$, whereas in the case $Y_e = 0.4$ (almost isospin symmetric matter), the nucleonic and hyperonic EoS are separately indistinguishable in the figure.
 Finally, we note that for a larger entropy value, the softening of the EoS with the onset of hyperons is more pronounced.
 The reason is that larger entropies favor a larger population of hyperons, see e.g.~\cite{Oertel:2012qd,Oertel:2016xsn}.